Brief History of the Place of Safety:

-In 2016 in the July-August Royal Vision, Gerald Flurry said he had “new revelation” about the book of Hebrews and that “we might be about three years from going to the place of safety.”
+In 2017 in the July-August Royal Vision, Gerald Flurry said he had “new revelation” about the book of Hebrews and that “we might be about three years from going to the place of safety.”
 (This sentence was later removed from his 2019 booklet “The Book of Hebrews.”)

 The January 2019 Philadelphia Trumpet has Gerald Flurry saying, “The Second Coming of Jesus Christ, the greatest event ever, will happen in six to 10 years, as I calculate it.”